Social media: Censorship

 Social media often features in political struggles.
 In some countries, Internet police or secret police monitor or control citizens' use of social media.
 For example, in 2013 some social media was banned in Turkey after the Taksim Gezi Park protests.
 Both X and YouTube were temporarily suspended in the country by a court's decision.
 A law granted immunity to Telecommunications Directorate (TİB) personnel.
 The TİB was also given the authority to block access to specific websites without a court order.
 Yet TİB's 2014 blocking of X was ruled by the constitutional court to violate free speech.

 Decentralization and open standards

 While the dominant social media platforms are not interoperable, open source protocols such as ActivityPub have been adopted by platforms such as Mastodon, GNU social, Diaspora, and Friendica.
 They operate as a loose federation of mostly volunteer-operated servers, called the Fediverse.
-However, in 2019, Mastodon blocked Gab from connecting to it, claiming that it spread violent, right-wing extremism.

 In December 2019, X CEO Jack Dorsey advocated an "open and decentralized standard for social media".
 He joined Bluesky to bring it to reality.